breycarr/CV/README.md

 ## Ben Reynolds-Carr

 I'm a full stack developer.
 I worked for three years as a contractor in financial services and four years as a Human Resources Administrator in the not-for-profit sector, and my roles frequently had me exploring new software.

 Now I want a chance to be a part of an industry that lets me use my problem-solving skills proactively.

 ## Skills

-#### Investigation
+#### Communication

 Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.